infobloxopen/threat-intelligence/README.md

 blocked by other vendors due to their new registration or other automated analytics.

 ## ccb_indicators
-This folder contains IOCs related to our [cyber campaign briefs (ccb)](https://blogs.infoblox.com/category/cyber-threat-intelligence/cyber-campaign-briefs/)
+This folder contains IOCs related to our [Cyber Campaign Briefs (ccb)](https://blogs.infoblox.com/category/cyber-threat-intelligence/cyber-campaign-briefs/)

 ## cta_indicators
-This folder contains IOCs related to our [cyber threat advisories (cta)](https://blogs.infoblox.com/category/cyber-threat-intelligence/cyber-threat-advisory/)
+This folder contains IOCs related to our [Cyber Threat Advisories (cta)](https://blogs.infoblox.com/category/cyber-threat-intelligence/cyber-threat-advisory/)

 ###### Schema Table
 | Field              | Description |